5 Life Lessons I Wish Every Writer Would Learn

 - Tip for writers: When you break through a challenge with your writing, take 5 minutes to write a note reminding yourself why it was worth slogging it out.
 Pick it up the next time you’re struggling with a draft.

-Lesson #4: Read widely, including writing outside your genre.
+Lesson #4: Read widely (and outside of your genre).

 I like to think of writing as a mental fitness routine.
 The time I spend at my writing desk is my daily workout, but the time between sessions is just as important for growing creative muscles.
 In the same way your diet supports your fitness goals, you want to make sure you’re reading a lot between your bouts at the keyboard or notebook.
 And not only that, but you want your intake to be varied.